thomcorah/dmu-multimedia/md/Simple-Site-Structure-lab.md

 You can see an example of the finished site here: <https://thomcorah.github.io/dmu-multimedia/resources/SiteStructure/>

+This lab sheet doesn't tell you the detail of how to complete every step, you'll need to work a lot of that out.
+Refer to the videos provided, search for solutions on the internet, or ask.

 ## Get Setup

 ### 1. Create a folder for your site